How Sema4 Elements™ Expanded Carrier Screening and Pregnancy Journey Resource Helped a New Mom-to-be Find Comfort

 Posted by Natasha Herdegen

-*Per the family’s request, we have changed their names to protect their identity.
+*Per Kim’s request, we have changed her name to protect her identity.